 What was Kerouac trying to do by typing this early version of his classic novel on 120 feet of long strips of paper joined together with tape?
 How does this strange writing technique change what we feel about what – eventually – we read?
 And what do publishers do to writing to make a book (not a scroll) a ‘success’?
 How and why did/does this writing succeed, both as literature and commerce?

-His scroll wasn’t the only Road: Kerouac typed out at least three other shorter versions (on normal paper) between August 1948 and this one.
+Kerouac’s scroll wasn’t the only Road: he typed out at least three other shorter versions (on normal paper) between August 1948 and this one.
 As it should do, the conviction and raw energy of his writing conceals from us that Kerouac was – contrary to the Beat mystique – a painfully thoughtful stylist, always rethinking his craft and his writerly raison d’être; in the late 1940s he spent more time writing than travelling, usually working at his mother’s home in Ozone Park or his apartment in Richmond Hill (both in Queens, New York).
 (A fourth version, ‘Souls on the Road’, from the end of 1950, was handwritten, as were his extensive notebooks he wrote while he was travelling.)
-He eventually confesses in a letter 29 September 1949 that the multiplicity of versions suggests his Road has a roadblock: ‘I’ve got to admit I’m stuck with On the Road.
+He eventually confesses in a letter 29 September 1949 that the multiplicity of versions suggests his Road has a block: ‘I’ve got to admit I’m stuck with On the Road.
 For the first time in years I DON’T KNOW WHAT TO DO.
 I SIMPLY DO NOT HAVE A SINGLE REAL IDEA WHAT TO DO.’

-The ignition spark for the writing style – but not the idea for the scroll itself – was a 15,000-word letter dated 27 December 1950 from the novel’s hero/anti-hero, Neal Cassady (aka ‘Dean Moriarty’ in the first published version).
+The spark for the writing style – but not the idea for the scroll itself – was a 15,000-word letter dated 27 December 1950 from the novel’s hero/anti-hero, Neal Cassady (aka ‘Dean Moriarty’ in the first published version).
 In turns inmate in a children’s home, car stealer, Dionysian hustler/huckster/hitchhiker, con artist, seraphic ingénu, would-be devoted father and family man, drug/sex addict and – a couple of years before his death, aged not quite 42, in Mexico – jailbird in San Quentin, Cassady seems to have had an extraordinary life-intensity that inspired and energized people who knew him.
 Kerouac’s idolization of Cassady is the driving force of the novel: Kerouac follows him in his Gnostic quest to (as he repeatedly writes) ‘know time’ or, simply, for ‘it’.

 Cassady reappears as ‘Cody Pomeray’ (and other names) in several novels in Kerouac’s later oeuvre.
 His presence manifests in Allen Ginsberg’s majestic Howl, as ‘N.C., secret hero of these poems’; Tom Wolfe’s ‘New Journalistic’ Electric Kool-Aid Acid Test features him; he was one of Ken Kesey’s acid-dropping Merry Pranksters and is said to have inspired the character of Randle McMurphy, memorably played by Jack Nicholson in the film version of Kesey’s (1962) novel One Flew over the Cuckoo’s Nest.
 Cassady, as the novel graphically portrays, is hardly an easy person to approve of – if that’s how we like to respond to storytelling.
 Maybe the danger/excitement of this book depends on us finding Cassady – like a Hamlet on four wheels – compelling and charismatic.